slub/ocrd_manager/README.md

  for the `NETWORK` variable – the makefile will then attempt to use `docker exec` instead of `ssh ocrd@localhost` to connect.)

-To clena up the results, use:
+To clean up the results, use:

     make clean-testdata